opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 # Visualize

 By visualizing your data, you translate complex, high-volume, or numerical data into a visual representation that is easier to process.

-OpenSearch Dashboards gives you data visualization tools to create charts, maps, and other visualizations which support business intelligence, data-driven decision-making, and strategic planning.
+OpenSearch Dashboards gives you data visualization tools to improve and automate the visual communication process.
+Using visual elements like charts, graphs, or maps to represent data gives you the tools to advance business intelligence and support data-driven decision-making and strategic planning.

 # Visualization types in OpenSearch Dashboards